JMS55/jms55.github.io/content/posts/2026_04_12_solari_bevy_0_19/index.md

 A bit ago, @SparkyPotato experimented with [light trees](https://gpuopen.com/download/Hierarchical_Light_Sampling_with_Accurate_Spherical_Gaussian_Lighting.pdf) — hierarchical acceleration structures that let you importance sample lights based on their estimated contribution.
 While theoretically sound (light trees are used a lot in the film industry), the overhead of constructing and traversing the tree ended up being too high for our use case.

-I explored building alias tables over light CDFs, built on top of Solari's existing world cache, which would give O(1) sampling from an theoretically high quality distribution.
+I explored building alias tables over light CDFs, built on top of Solari's existing world cache, which would give O(1) sampling from a theoretically high quality distribution.
 But building the alias table for every cell each frame turned out to be expensive, and the quality gains didn't justify the cost.

 I also wanted to avoid methods like [ReGIR](https://research.nvidia.com/labs/rtr/publication/boksansky2021rendering), which requires a lot of storage and computation to get good results, and relies heavily on temporal reuse.